jostylr/event-when/eventwhen.md

 If reset is true, then we add those events before firing off the next round.

 We might have an event, a handle, or an array of such things.
+The array could also hold an array of the array handler type.

     function () {
         var tracker = this,